 Hello and welcome to Gluten Free Alchemist.
-I’m Kate – a gluten free recipe creator, traveller, photographer and blogger… living in the beautiful Garden of England – Kent, with my ever-patient husband and Coeliac daughter.
+I’m Kate – an Award Winning gluten free recipe creator, traveller, photographer and blogger… living in the beautiful Garden of England – Kent, with my ever-patient husband and Coeliac daughter.
 We are passionate about living our Coeliac life without limits, wherever we find ourselves and wherever we want to go.

 Although eating gluten free is (for us) a Coeliac necessity, we are genuinely excited by the opportunities that diagnosis has opened up for us… introducing us to ingredients, flavours and textures we never knew existed.
 We love our gluten free life and live by the motto ‘Positively Coeliac ~ Adventurously Gluten Free’.